Connecticut Sun vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Sun Season Stats

+- The Sun are draining 7 three-pointers per game (seventh-ranked in WNBA) this season, while owning a 36.3% three-point percentage (fourth-ranked).

-- Defensively, Connecticut is second-best in the league in 3-pointers conceded per game at 6.6.
-It is best in 3-point percentage conceded at 31.3%.
+- Connecticut is dominating in terms of defending against three-pointers, as it ranks second-best in the league in threes allowed (6.6 per game) and best in three-point percentage allowed (31.5%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.